List of psychoactive plants

-A list of plant species that, when consumed by humans, are known or suspected to produce psychoactive effects: changes in nervous system function that alter perception, mood, consciousness, cognition or behavior.
+Psychoactive plants are plant species that, when consumed by humans, are known or suspected to produce changes in nervous system function that alter perception, mood, consciousness, cognition or behavior.
 Many of these plants are used intentionally as psychoactive drugs, for medicinal, religious, and/or recreational purposes.
 Some have been used ritually as entheogens for millennia.

-The plants are listed according to the specific psychoactive chemical substances they contain; many contain multiple known psychoactive compounds.
+These plants are listed according to the specific psychoactive chemical substances they contain; many contain multiple known psychoactive compounds.